cnlohr/esp82xx/README.md

 To make a release, just tag a commit with `git tag -a 'v1.3.3.7' -m 'Your release caption'` and push the tag with `git push --tags`.

 After that, the github web-interface will allow you to make a release out of the new tag and include the binary file.
-To make the zip file invoke `make projectname-version-binaries.tgz` (Tab-autocomplete is your friend).
+To make the zip file invoke `make projectname-version-binaries.tgz` (Tab-autocompletion is your friend).

 ## ToDo